AWS IoT Greengrass recently announced a major version release. You can learn more about the new features in our documentation.

-AWS IoT Greengrass includes support for AWS Lambda.
-With AWS IoT Greengrass, you can run AWS Lambda functions right on the device to respond quickly to local events, interact with local resources, and process data on the device to minimize the cost of transmitting device data to the cloud.
+AWS IoT Greengrass includes support for Amazon Lambda.
+With AWS IoT Greengrass, you can run Amazon Lambda functions right on the device to respond quickly to local events, interact with local resources, and process data on the device to minimize the cost of transmitting device data to the cloud.

-AWS IoT Greengrass enables messaging between the AWS IoT Greengrass Core and devices with the AWS IoT Greengrass SDK on a local network, facilitating communication even when there is no connection to AWS.
+AWS IoT Greengrass enables messaging between the AWS IoT Greengrass Core and devices using the Amazon IoT Device SDK on a local network, facilitating communication even when there is no connection to Amazon Web Services.
 With AWS IoT Greengrass, your devices can process messages and deliver them to another device or to the cloud based on business rules you define.

 Local resource access